kevin72500/CoreUtils/README.md

 - time counter wraper
 - multi list to single list

-### 5. next step plan to add some redis connection or kafka connection or fake data generator into this
+### 5. next step plan to add some redis connection or kafka connection or fake data generator into this -- done kafka and fake data

+### 6. next step plan to add some redis connnection or mqtt sender or reciever into this